AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Related Work

 \subsection{LLM-based Autonomous Agents}

 The transition from static language models to autonomous agents integrates reasoning loops and external tool use.
 ReAct~\cite{yao2023react} established the observe--think--act cycle, Toolformer~\cite{schick2023toolformer} enabled self-supervised API invocation, and RAG~\cite{lewis2020rag} coupled generation with retrieval as a standard memory component.
 Landmark systems then demonstrated LLMs as cognitive cores: Generative Agents~\cite{park2023generative} exhibited emergent social behaviours, HuggingGPT~\cite{shen2023hugginggpt} orchestrated expert models, and Voyager~\cite{wang2023voyager} achieved open-ended embodied skill acquisition.
-These share a pattern central to our threat model---broad tool access, persistent memory, and minimal oversight.
+These share a pattern central to our threat model: broad tool access, persistent memory, and minimal oversight.
 Multi-agent collaboration~\cite{hong2024metagpt,li2023camel,guo2024llmmultiagents,wang2024survey} further introduced inter-agent trust relationships exploitable by adversaries, while benchmarks such as AgentBench~\cite{liu2024agentbench}, WebArena~\cite{zhou2024webarena}, and OpenHands~\cite{wang2025openhands} provide rigorous evaluation.

-Recently, Open-source frameworks like AutoGPT~\cite{autogpt2023}, BabyAGI~\cite{nakajima2023babyagi}, LangChain~\cite{chase2022langchain}, and interoperability standards such as MCP~\cite{anthropic2024mcp} have democratised agentic AI, though MCP's trust boundaries remain under-explored~\cite{kong2025agentcomm}.
-Among these ecosystems, OpenClaw~\cite{openclaw2025} is distinctive: it combines shell execution, browser automation, file management, and cross-platform messaging with a persistent workspace, a skill marketplace (ClawHub), and natural-language personality and behavioural configuration (SOUL.md).
-With over 40,000 active instances, it constitutes one of the largest autonomous agent deployments and a representative target for the vulnerabilities we investigate.
+Recently, Open-source frameworks like AutoGPT~\cite{autogpt2023}, BabyAGI~\cite{nakajima2023babyagi}, LangChain~\cite{chase2022langchain}, and interoperability standards such as MCP~\cite{anthropic2024mcp} have democratized agentic AI, though MCP's trust boundaries remain under-explored~\cite{kong2025agentcomm}.
+Among these ecosystems, OpenClaw~\cite{openclaw2025} is distinctive: it combines shell execution, browser automation, file management, and cross-platform messaging with a persistent workspace, a skill marketplace, and natural-language personality and behavioral configuration.
+It constitutes one of the largest autonomous agent deployments and a representative target for the vulnerabilities analyzed here.